Japan manufacturers' mood weighed by yen gains, emerging mkt slowdown - Reuters Tankan

 The poll of 513 big and mid-sized Japanese companies between March 3-17, of which 259 responded, came a week after the BOJ downgraded its economic view because of sluggish exports and factory output.
 The central bank stood pat at last week's policy review, after adopting a negative interest rate policy in January.

+"Weak external demand is the major culprit for deterioration in manufacturers' sentiment," said Yuichiro Nagai, economist at Barclays Securities.

+"The BOJ tankan will probably show worsening of sentiment at manufacturers and non-manufacturers.
+We expect the BOJ will ease again in July when it is likely to cut economic and price outlooks.
+A surprise action cannot be ruled out in April though."

-The upcoming BOJ tankan on April 1 is among key indicators the BOJ scrutinises when making monetary policy.
+The upcoming BOJ tankan on April 1 is among key indicators the central bank scrutinises when making monetary policy.
 Expectations linger that it could ease again in coming months to hit its ambitious 2 percent price target.

 "Some of our clients are taking a wait-and-see stance due to yen's rise, stock falls and negative interest rates.
 While the government's preferential measures for investment end in March, construction is lagging due to labour shortages," a machinery producer said in the survey, which companies answer anonymously.

-Many manufacturers complained about slowdown in China and emerging markets, and rises in the yen, which hit a 17-month high below 111 versus the dollar this month.
+Many manufacturers complained about the slowdown in China and emerging markets, and rises in the yen, which hit a 17-month high below 111 versus the dollar JPY= this month.

 The Reuters Tankan sentiment index for manufacturers fell to 6 in March from 7 in February, weighed by chemicals, metal products and precision machinery.
 It is seen at 7 in June.